About Webhooks

-Creating a Webhook
+Create a Webhook

-role can create webhooks.
-To set up a webhook, go to the Webhooks page of your account.
-From there, click Add webhook.
+Only users with the Administrator role can create Webhooks.
+To set up a Webhook, go to the Webhooks

-Alternatively, you can choose to build and manage a webhook through the Webhooks API.
+Alternatively, you can choose to build and manage a Webhook through the Webhooks API.

 Webhooks require a few configuration options before you can make use of them.
 We'll go through each of these settings below.